 When the original Land Use

 Strategy process was proposed

 over 15 years ago, it was a firstof-its-kind effort to categorically

 study and reenvision Bexley's

 commercial and forgotten park

 spaces.
 At the time, a major

-criticism of the fledgling effort was
+criticism of the fledgling effort

-essentially this: plans are pretty
+was essentially this: plans are

-documents with nice pictures but
+pretty documents with nice

+pictures but little practical

-little practical implication, and that
+implication, and that this one-

-this one-like others-would sit

-on the shelf and gather dust.
-But a
+like others-would sit on the

-good plan-carefully crafted and

-with the support of community leadership-is a vital component to driving progress.
-The Land Use Strategy process and outcome proved the point.
-As it turns out, the Land Use Strategy was a runaway success-helping to craft over a decade of forward motion and purposeful progress-and proving that in Bexley, strategic planning was a powerful tool for growth and postive change.
+shelf and gather dust.
+But a good plan-carefully crafted and with the support of community leadership-is a vital component to driving progress.
+The Land Use Strategy process and outcome proved this point.
+As it turns out, the Land Use Strategy was a runaway success, helping to craft over a decade of forward motion and purposeful progress and proving that in Bexley strategic planning was a powerful tool for growth and positive change.

 Since its creation, passage, and rollout, the cadence of strategic planning and execution has melded into the DNA of Bexley's public process.
-The City's comprehensive strategic plan has been reimagined as an overarching blueprint that itself calls for the continuous churning of new planning to keep momentum fresh, public-forward, and quick to the pulse of the community.
-Plans such as the Alum Creek Park Plan, the Joint Livingston Avenue process with Columbus, or even the Commonwealth Park Master Plan (among others) are driving a tremendous amount of value to our neighborhoods by helping to galvanize historical amounts of outside funding and resulting in measurable outcomes.
+The City's comprehensive strategic plan has been reimagined as an overarching blueprint that calls for the continuous churning of new planning to keep momentum fresh and inline with the pulse of the community.
+Plans such as the Alum Creek Park Plan, the Joint Livingston Avenue process with Columbus, or the Commonwealth Park Master Plan (among others) drive tremendous value to our neighborhoods by galvanizing historical amounts of outside funding and resulting in measurable outcomes.